+- completeness of recording

+- safeguard measures

-- c) inventory management and logistic - stock count procedures and process - stock card system, recording system and security for storage of stocks - provision for stock obsolescence and securities for storage of inventories
+- c) inventory management and logistic

+- stock count procedures and process

+- stock card system, recording system for stock

+- security for storage of inventories

+- provision for stock obsolescence

 The findings of the internal audit reviews together with Management's responses are circulated to the Audit Committee and Board by TH Kuan.
 The objective of the internal audit review is to assist the board of directors in performing its oversight responsibilities, and to help increase shareholders' confidence in the Group's system of internal controls.